While you can’t stop aging, you can slow it down in a way. The first step toward good health in your senior years is to eat right.

-As we age, our bodies change -- not just in how they look, but how they work.
-Your digestion is not as efficient.
+As we age, our bodies change -- not just in how they look, but also in how they work.
+It may take longer for you to digest meals.
 You may not drink enough water because you don’t feel as thirsty as you used to.
-Food may lose some of its taste -- for all sorts of reasons, including the medications you may be taking -- so you simply might not be interested in eating.
+Food may lose some of its taste, so you simply might not be interested in eating.

-When these things cause you not to eat well, your once well-oiled machine starts to sputter.
+When these things keep you from eating well, your once well-oiled machine starts to sputter.

 Talk with your doctor about any trouble you have as you try to eat a healthy diet.
 You may want to meet with a nutritionist, too.
-With a good health team, you can come up with a plan that helps get you back into eating well and exercising.
+With a good health team, you can come up with a plan that helps get you back into eating well.

 Keys to a Healthy Diet

 Water: Not a food, you say?
 Think of it as one.
-Many older people simply don’t drink enough water because they don’t feel as thirsty as they used to.
+As you get older, you may not drink enough water because you don’t feel as thirsty as you used to.